 Our good friends recently announced they were expecting and one night we decided it would be fun to do some sort of party where everyone learned at the same time whether or not it was going to be a boy or a girl.

-We tossed around a lot of ideas for the reveal, but cupcakes were the final decision because who doesn’t love a cupcake?!
+We tossed around a lot of ideas for the reveal, but Gender Reveal Cupcakes were the final decision because who doesn’t love a cupcake?!

 These aren’t just any cupcakes though.
 They are light and fluffy, but rich at the same time.
 Eating more than one is a tall order which is how I like my cupcakes!

 I thought about doing something mean and only putting the hidden color in ONE cupcake so people would have to eat all the cupcakes to find the right one, but I decided to just fill them all so everyone could enjoy seeing the hidden color.

 It’s a bit of work, but really fun!

 1) Cream the butter and sugar together.
 Weigh the ingredients to get the recipe correct.

 2) Mix all the dry ingredients together and all the wet ingredients separately.
 Add the wet and dry ingredients to the creamed butter by adding about 1/3 of the dry ingredients, then add half the wet ingredients, then half of the remaining dry ingredients, the rest of the wet ingredients, and then the rest of the dry ingredients.